 Select a date for the examination.
 For a final exam, have the student distribute copies of the thesis to all members of the examining committee and the impartial chair.
 This distribution must occur at least three weeks prior to the examination.
 For a PhD Candidacy exam, the candidacy report will be distributed to the committee by the department.
 Note that prior to a Ph.D. oral examination, a copy of the thesis should not be sent to the external examiner until each member of the Ph.D. supervisory committee has agreed in writing that the thesis is of adequate substance to warrant that the student proceed to the final examination (the form "Preliminary Acceptance of Thesis" is used for this purpose).
+Send the signed Preliminary Acceptance of Thesis form with the thesis to cmegps@ualberta.ca at least 4 weeks prior to the exam.
 The external examiner must receive the thesis at least four weeks prior to the oral examination.

-Note that once the external examiner has been approved and invited formally, the supervisor(s) and students should not contact the external examiner directly for any purpose, including providing the thesis or making arraignments for teleconferencing/travel, until the examination is completed.
-A graduate assistant (presently, Amy Chow) will conduct these communications on behalf of the student and supervisors.
+Note that once the external examiner has been approved and invited formally, the supervisor(s) and students should not contact the external examiner directly for any purpose, including providing the thesis, until the examination is completed.
+The Grad Program Advisor will conduct these communications on behalf of the student and supervisors.